 It has not been all sunshine and roses however, although the weather is an absolute God-send, and in fact I suspect He may have played a hand.
-If we had been going into winter instead of Spring-Summer when Covid-19 arrived, I would’ve been even more concerned for mental health than I am now!
+If we had been going into winter instead of Spring-Summer when Covid-19 arrived, I would’ve been even more concerned for mental health!

-But, remote working has proved very challenging for everyone I suspect.
-Even those of us traditionally used to it.
+But, remote working has proven to be challenging for everyone, even those of us traditionally used to it.

-Being unable to work anywhere else took a toll on me personally.
-I would visit my office in Manchester or London a few times a month and work from our local coffee shop on a weekly basis.
+Being unable to work anywhere else took a toll on me.
+I would normally visit my office in Manchester or London a few times a month and work from our local coffee shop on a weekly basis.
 I’ve missed the coffee shop’s coconut latte and poached eggs more than any other shopping experience!